 The first question you need to ask yourself if you are facing divorce is: HOW do I want to get divorced?
 In other words, you need to know which divorce process you will use.
 Today, you have many choices.

-1. Negotiation.
 The easiest, cheapest, and fastest way to resolve your divorce issues is to negotiate a settlement directly with your spouse.
-Once you have negotiated a settlement, you can use a lawyer to draw up your divorce documents and get you through the court system, you can have the documents prepared online and struggle through the court system yourself, or you can try to write the documents them yourself.
+Once you have negotiated a settlement, you can use a lawyer to draw up your divorce documents.
+The lawyer can also get you through the court system.
+If you prefer, you can have the documents prepared online and struggle through the court system yourself.
+Or, you can try to write the documents them yourself.
 (HINT: Unless you are a lawyer, that’s usually a bad idea!)
 Whatever you choose, remember, there is a reason lawyers go to law school.
 If it was easy to get through the court system alone, everyone would do it.
 They don’t.

 Not everyone is able to negotiate directly with their spouse.
 If your spouse won’t talk to you, or if every conversation you have turns into a screaming match, negotiating your divorce on your own won’t work.
 In that case, you can consider using divorce mediation to come to a settlement.
 A neutral mediator can help you reach an agreement.
 Your lawyer will then incorporate that agreement into your final divorce documents.
 Then you get a judge to finalize your divorce, and you’re done.

 Another divorce process you can use is Collaborative Divorce.
 In Collaborative Divorce you work with specially-trained divorce professionals to help you resolve your divorce issues outside of court.
 All of you sign an agreement that requires you to stay out of court.
 If, for any reason, you or your spouse go to court, all of the Collaborative Professionals must withdraw from your case.
 Then you and your spouse have to start the litigation process with brand new attorneys, and divorce professionals.